confio/cosmos-hd-key-derivation-spec/README.md

 is not cleanly differentiated in many places.
-The fundraiser code uses the term "Cosmos addresses" when talking about addresses on the Cosmos Hub, the ["Cosmos" Ledger App is marketed as the ATOM app](https://support.ledger.com/hc/en-us/articles/360013713840-Cosmos-ATOM-) and a large number of other references in the ecosystem use cosmos when referring to the Cosmos Hub<sup>3</sup>.
+The fundraiser code uses the term "Cosmos addresses" when talking about addresses on the Cosmos Hub, the ["Cosmos" Ledger App is marketed as the ATOM app](https://support.ledger.com/hc/en-us/articles/360013713840-Cosmos-ATOM-) and a large number of other references in the ecosystem use "cosmos" when referring to the Cosmos Hub<sup>3</sup>.
 The latest revision of
 [the Cosmos website](https://cosmos.network) manages to communicate a strict differentiation between the two.
-It is unclear if this overall lack of precision is sloppiness or intentional.
-But in the context of HP paths it leads to a privacy issue.
+It is unclear if this overall lack of precision is sloppiness or intentional but in the context of HP paths it leads to a privacy issue.

 ### Reuse of the Cosmos Hub path in Cosmos

 A good number of blockchains were created that reuse the Cosmos Hub path.
-A quick serach in the Keplr configuration reveals that at least Kava, Secret Network, Akash, SifChain, CertiK, IRISnet, Regen, Sentinel, Cyber and Straightedge used or actively use the ATOM coin index 118.
+A quick search in the [Keplr configuration] reveals that at least Kava, Secret Network, Akash, SifChain, CertiK, IRISnet, Regen, Sentinel, Cyber and Straightedge used or actively use the ATOM coin index 118.
 Using the same derivation path means that users that use one secret recovery phrase to interact with multiple networks will be signing with the same keypair.